Jack Kevorkian: Early life and education

 When Kevorkian was a child, his parents took him to an Orthodox church weekly.
-He started questioning the existence of a God, as he believed an all-knowing God would have prevented the Armenian Genocide on his extended family.
+He started questioning the existence of a God, as he believed an all-knowing God would have prevented the Armenian genocide on his extended family.
 He stopped attending church by the time he was 12.

-Kevorkian was a child prodigy.
-He taught himself multiple languages, including German, Russian, Greek, and Japanese.
+Kevorkian was a child prodigy, teaching himself multiple languages (including German, Russian, Greek, and Japanese).
 As such, he was often alienated by his peers.
 Kevorkian graduated from Pontiac Central High School with honors in 1945, at the age of 17.
 In 1952, he graduated from the University of Michigan Medical School in Ann Arbor.

 Kevorkian completed residency training in anatomical and clinical pathology and briefly conducted research on blood transfusion.